Pratyay360/eToss/README.md

 # Etoss: The Fairest Way to Make a Decision
-Android App To Toss A Coin Virtually,a simple Heads/Tails taker minimal design small sized
+Android App To Toss A Coin Virtually,a simple Heads/Tails taker

 <img src="img.webp"/>

 # Download